Colposcopy and Treatment Forms

 Why has the program changed?Australia’s National Cervical Screening Program (NCSP) was revised on 1 December 2017 based on recommendations by the Medical Services Advisory Committee (MSAC).
 The National Cervical Screening Program: Guidelines for the management of screen-detected abnormalities, screening in specific populations and investigation of abnormal vaginal bleeding (2016 Guidelines) have been updated to reflect the recommendations.

-The new Cervical Screening Test has replaced the Pap test.
-The Cervical Screening Test detects infection with human papillomavirus (HPV).
+The Cervical Screening Test has replaced the Pap test.
+The Cervical Screening Test detects infection with human papillomavirus (known as HPV).

 MSAC also advised that: